What to get that person who 'doesn't need anything'

 FOR THE CREATURES OF HABIT: Foot the bill

 Does your loved one go to the same restaurant every week?
-Surprise them with a gift card so their next couple visits are on the house.
+Surprise them with a gift card so their few couple visits will be on the house.
 If the place doesn't have its own gift card, sites like Gift Rocket offer customizable gift cards where you can "suggest" where they spend it.

 FOR THE ADVENTUROUS: Find a new experience